"DISCUSSING GLOBAL AND LOCAL APPLICATIONS OF ECONOMICS TO HEALTH TOGETHER"

 Dr. Charlotte Probst, Heidelberg Institute of Global Health, Heidelberg University

 Working on a GHEcon topic?
-We are inviting presentations for the winter term 2020/21.
+We are inviting presentations for the summer term 2021.
 Please contact Manuela.deAllegri or Stefan.Kohler (at) uni-heidelberg.de with a short summary of the work you would like to present.

 Summer Term 2020